m-ressel/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/B. Runner and Customer Experience.md

 | 2     | 18       |
 | 3     | 29       |

+As we could expect, the more pizzas in the order, the more time on average it takes to prepare it.

 ---
 **4. What was the average distance travelled for each customer?**